UlordChain/go-ipfs/test/3nodetest/README.md

-this is an ipfs integration test
+this is an udfs integration test

 **requirements**